stephenmussel/guidebook-react-weather-feature/README.md

 ## Stretch Goals

 - [ ] Implement some of the optional request parameters available when making the Giphy API request (for example, rating)
+- [ ] Add some inputs for the user to set things like rating and limit.
+You'll need to get these to your server and incorporated into your Giphy request!
 - [ ] Style the page to make it look better